krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 The options are:

 **-k[eytab]** *keytab*
-    Use keytab as the keytab file.
-Otherwise, ktremove will use the default keytab file (``/etc/krb5.keytab``).
+    Use *keytab* as the keytab file.
+Otherwise, the default keytab is used.

 **-q**
-    Run in quiet mode.
-This causes ktremove to display less verbose information.
+    Display less verbose information.

 Example:

  ::

-    kadmin: ktremove -k /usr/local/var/krb5kdc/kadmind.keytab kadmin/admin all
+    kadmin: ktremove kadmin/admin all
-    Entry for principal kadmin/admin with kvno 3 removed from keytab WRFILE:/usr/local/var/krb5kdc/kadmind.keytab.
+    Entry for principal kadmin/admin with kvno 3 removed from keytab FILE:/etc/krb5.keytab
     kadmin:

 .. _ktremove_end: